 Use these ads to promote Safety and Health Week in printed publications or newsletters, or print them as flyers to hang on your department bulletin board.

 Utilize your department or agency’s social media sites to promote Safety and Health Week in your department and community.
 The suggested Social Media Plan provides posts you can use as-is or customize for your department.
 Download Social Media Plan.

 Leading up to and during Safety and Health Week, use these Safety and Health Week images as the cover photo on your social media pages:

 The focus of the 2014 Safety and Health Week is training.
-As part of the NVFC’s focus on first responder health and safety, a Training Summit will be held on June 20-21 in Myrtle Beach, SC, in conjunction with Safety and Health Week.
-The Summit will focus on two tracks: one on first responder health and safety and the other on fire prevention.
-The registration period for the Summit is now closed.
+As part of the NVFC’s focus on first responder health and safety, a Training Summit was held on June 20-21 in Myrtle Beach, SC, in conjunction with Safety and Health Week.
+The Summit focused on two tracks: one on first responder health and safety and the other on fire prevention.
+Read a wrap-up of the event.